Saint-Séverin, Paris: Stained glass

-A large portion of th stained glass was added in the 19th century.
+A large portion of the stained glass was added in the 19th century.
 Most of the windows were based on drawings by Émile Hirsch.
 This includes the windows on the ground floor, a well as those in the openings on the north side, which were installed beginning in 1848.
 The donors included Charles Garnier, architect of the Paris Opera, and his wife, who funded the windows "Christ blessing the children" on the west front.
 The donors are portrayed in the corner of the window.

 The windows of the chapel of Saint Vincent-de-Paul and of Saint-Francois-de-Sales, on the north side, are from this period, and represent both scenes of that quarter of Paris, and biblical scenes chosen by the donors.
 In the intermediate level, the windows of the triforium depict a gallery of saints.
 In the choir, the main theme is "Mysteries of the Life of Christ."

-The disambulatory is decorated with a group of eight modern stained glass windows, made by Jean René Bazaine between 1964 and 1970. inspired by the seven sacraments of the Catholic church, around the ambulatory.
+The disambulatory is decorated with a group of eight modern stained glass windows, made by Jean René Bazaine between 1964 and 1970.
+They are inspired by the seven sacraments of the Catholic church.
 The artist explained that the abstract windows were designed "not as decoration but means to make the non-visible appear."
 The dominant colours are blue and red, particularly in the centre, near the baptistry, where the colors represent water and fire.

 Art and sculpture

-The Organs
+The organs

 The principal organ was built by Alfred Kern of Strasbourg, and was installed in 1963.
-It has four keyboards, and 59 effects.
+It has four keyboards and 59 stops.
 The carved wooden case of the organ dates to 1745, and has been classified as a French historic monument since 1905.